SLKone/SLKone.github.io/_sub-industries/technology-providers.md

   - title: "Operations Built to Scale"
     content:
       - "Shared services structured to support growth, not slow it"
-      - "Process automation, with AI applied where it earns its place"
+      - "Process automation where it cuts cycle time, errors, or manual reporting"
       - "A cost base you can see clearly and act on"

 outcomes: